andremoeller/spark-serving-container/README.md

 This shows latency generally about 300ms for small payloads (~2KB, data/post-data.txt), and about 3 seconds on large payloads (~5MB, data/large-post-data.txt).

+In `transform`, `VectorAssembler` calls `first`, which causes two jobs to be run per Invoke Endpoint invocation: one for this call to `first` and one for `collect`.Dropping the VectorAssembler and just scoring with the RandomForest model improves latency to about 200ms for small payloads and 600ms for large payloads.
+The `collect` job takes about 40ms for small payloads or 200ms for large payloads.

 ### Deploy

 Tag and push your image to AWS ECR.